 Getting Back Into the IT Profession

-Determined to get back into IT, Loae received a credential evaluation and learned about local work environments during his first two years in Canada.
+Determined to get back into IT, Loae ordered a credential evaluation.
+He learned about local work environments during his first two years in Canada.
 He then felt confident enough to apply for jobs in his field.

 Advice for Other Newcomers

-To those who arrive in Canada under circumstances similar to his, Loae offers the following advice:
+For other refugees, and those who arrive in Canada under similar difficult circumstances, Loae offers the following advice: